dcts/12startups12months/README.md

 ISOWeek.startDate(weekId) // =>
 ISOWeek.endDate(weekId) // =>
 ```
+- **Crypto Donation Component**: Component (in react and lit-html) where you can input crypto addresses and it automatically generates QR code and a nice donations UI, see here: https://nftfloorprice.info/donate

 # OTHER EXPLORATIONS
 - **chess month**: how far can one go when learning chess fulltime for 1 month?
 Document journey.